MMShed/DiabetesPredictionModel/README.md

 # Diabetes Prediction Model – Machine Learning Comparison

 This project compares five supervised machine learning models for predicting diabetes using a Diabetes Dataset I got from Kaggle.
-The goal was to evaluate which classifier performs best and support my prior work on a pre-diabetic monitoring device by analyzing model effectiveness.
+This machine‑learning analysis was completed independently to deepen my understanding of diabetes‑prediction algorithms and to better support the glucosense design team developing a pre‑diabetic monitoring device.

 # Models Compared
 - Logistic Regression